sahn93/os-team3-mirror/README.md

 # Team 3 - Project 4

-In this project, we developed a new kernel-level mechanism for embedding location information into ext2 file system metadata and used if for access for control.
+In this project, we developed a new kernel-level mechanism for embedding location information into ext2 file system metadata and use it for access for control.

 This project consists of 5 parts: tracking device location,